donovanwhite/Fabric-CICD-Framework/README.md

-# Microsoft Fabric CI/CD Migration Framework
+# Microsoft Fabric CI/CD Framework

-A comprehensive framework for deploying Microsoft Fabric items using CI/CD pipelines, built on fabric-cicd v0.1.29.
+A comprehensive framework for deploying Microsoft Fabric items and warehouse schemas using CI/CD pipelines, built on fabric-cicd v0.1.29.

 > 📚 **Need more details?** For comprehensive troubleshooting, lessons learned, and advanced scenarios, see the **[📖 COMPLETE GUIDE](docs/COMPLETE_GUIDE.md)**